silverstripe/silverstripe-realme/README.md

 provides `logon` (authentication) and `assert` (identity assertion) capability.
 The 2.x line can be used for SilverStripe 3.x support, and the older 0.9.x line is considered end of life and should not be used for new integrations.

+## Support
 Support is provided via the GitHub Issues for this module.
+As the 3.0.0 release has not been fully tested for all project scenarios, if you encounter any issues please
-If you encounter any issues, please [open a new issue here](https://github.com/silverstripe/silverstripe-realme/issues).
+[open a new issue here](https://github.com/silverstripe/silverstripe-realme/issues).

 ## Requirements